multiplexcuriosus/spice_up_coordinator/README.md

 ## Information flow
 This diagram depicts the relation between the spice_up_coordinator and the mentioned nodes.
 ![spice_up_nodes](https://github.com/user-attachments/assets/94ca1baa-e273-4804-a574-ece3452ac3f9)
-The numbers indicate the sequence of the events and the colors the node which is either requesting or responding.
+The numbers indicate the sequence of the events and the colors the nodes which are either requesting or responding.

 ## Launch files
 There is only one launch file: `all.launch`.